alphasldiallo/rolling-keys/README.rst

 ************

 * BlueZ running on the host, or
-* A board with BLE support
+* A board with BLE support (for this project, I used a Nordic nRF-52833)